Mummers at Charney 1860

 These are the characters & overleaf the words of the Mummers as performed at Charney Berks at Christmas 1860 taken down by me G W Minns

-It looks as though the characters were listed left to right and in terms of props Father Christmas usually had a stick to lean on, as here, and the next two, Duke and Slasher, have curved swords for their fight.
-It looks as though the Doctor is carrying nothing but he may have a bag or something similar in his right hand.
+It looks as though the characters were listed left to right and in terms of props; Father Christmas usually had a stick to lean on, as here, and the next two, Duke and Slasher, have curved swords for their fight (although in the text Slasher has a 5½ ft staff).
+It looks as though the Doctor is carrying nothing but, he may have a bag or something similar in his right hand.
 Mary/Molly has a fiddle and bow.

 - Father Christmas – W Jones –